felipeoyarce/layerwise-learning/README.md

 - Choose a way for encoding the data into the circuit.
 Here we use an [Angle Encoding](https://pennylane.readthedocs.io/en/stable/code/api/pennylane.templates.embeddings.AngleEmbedding.html).
 - Implement the layer structure.
 - In Phase I, initialize all the weights as zero.
-- Think a way of training the circuit just on subsets of the total number of paramaters.
+- Think a way of training the circuit just on subsets of the total number of parameters.

 ## Our implementation :smile: